-The 2021 MRS Spring Meeting will be held at the Washington State Convention Center in Seattle, Washington, April 18 - 23, 2021.
+The 2021 MRS Spring Meeting will be held virtually April 18 - 23, 2021.
 There will be 55 symposia grouped into seven topical clusters, as follows:

 Broader Impact – This cluster features one symposium dedicated to sustainability and its incorporation into materials science education, training and public Outreach.
 This complex topic will be addressed in a broad overview, taking

 into account its high relevance for various aspects of material research, processes and applications.

 Characterization and Modeling – This cluster features eight symposia dedicated to methods and tool development for characterization and modeling of a broad range of materials and applications.
 Special focus will be on materials

 design and characterization with data-driven approaches, functional and operando imaging, understanding mechano-chemical coupling and techniques for ground state and excited state calculations, as well as their applications for materials prediction.